 Treatment of Inherited IRAs

 Other problems can arise when there’s no designated beneficiary.
 The retirement plan may be the only asset that requires that your estate be probated, creating an expense and hassle for your heirs.
-Financial institutions also can be present roadblocks when there’s no designated beneficiary.
+Financial institutions also can present roadblocks when there’s no designated beneficiary.
 For instance, they may make it complicated to set up separate accounts for each of your heirs.
-This means that your different heirs would not be able to determine the withdrawal rates separately from one another and your estate may have to remain open for five years adding to the cost of administration and the workload for your personal representative.
-For all of these reasons, all financial advisors and estate planners strongly recommend that they designate beneficiaries to all of their retirement plans.
+This means that your different heirs would not be able to determine the withdrawal rates separately from one another and your estate may have to remain open for five years, adding to the costs of administration and the workload for your personal representative.
+For all of these reasons, all financial advisors and estate planners strongly recommend to their clients that they designate beneficiaries to all of their retirement plans.
 If you have any question about whether you have done so, check now.

 In short, inherited IRAs still allow significant deferral of taxes but not as much as your own retirement plan.

 If you inherit a retirement plan from your spouse, you may convert it into your own IRA and it will be treated as if you had funded the account yourself.
 So you would then use your own life expectancy in determining minimum withdrawals.
 If your spouse was over 70 ½ and had already begun taking required minimum distributions, but you’re under 70 ½ (or 72), you can stop taking distributions until you reach the required age.
 Don’t forget to name beneficiaries to your new IRA.
 Except for the new required beginning age, the SECURE Act made no change for spouses.

 Advisors and charities often recommend that donors gift retirement plan assets, whether during life or at death, because charities have tax exempt status and as a result can get full value for a retirement plan gift.
 (This is also an argument for giving highly-appreciated stock or real estate to non-profits.)
 An example can help explain how this might work: